-Net cash provided by investing activities in fiscal 2024 consisted of \$15,700,000 in proceeds from maturities of marketable securities, partially offset by \$16,731 of fixed asset purchases and \$6,103,185 of marketable securities purchases.
+Net cash provided by investing activities in fiscal 2025 consisted of \$15,205,000 in proceeds from maturities of marketable securities, partially offset by \$1,257,109 of fixed asset purchases and \$11,279,773 of marketable securities purchases.
+Fixed asset purchases consist primarily of a \$1,125,437 downpayment on production equipment that has not been placed into service, and is expected to be delivered in fiscal 2026.
+We plan to significantly increase fixed asset purchases in fiscal 2026 compared to fiscal 2025 to between \$2,000,000 and \$3,000,000 to support increases in production capacity and new product development.

-Our capital expenditures can vary significantly from year to year depending on our needs, strategic goals, and equipment purchasing opportunities.
-We are currently planning \$4,000,000 to \$5,000,000 of investments during fiscal years 2025 and 2026 to increase our production capacity and capabilities.
 These plans are subject to change.
 We expect to finance future capital equipment purchases with a combination of cash provided by operating activities and marketable security maturities.